 1.5.1 Highly robust and reliable components are essential to the operation of WIS.
 Performance indicators shall be evaluated in the designation procedure for WIS Centres.
 This evaluation shall ascertain, among other things, whether data published via WIS fully satisfies requirements for security, authenticity, and reliability.

-Note: More information on expected service levels and performance indicators is provided in the Guidance on technical specifications of WIS 2.0.
+Note: More information on expected service levels and performance indicators is provided in the Guide to the WIS Vol. II (WMO-No. 1061)

 1.6 Competencies of personnel